Bearded mountaineer

-The bearded mountaineer or eastern mountaineer (Oreonympha nobilis) is a species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
+The bearded mountaineer (Oreonympha nobilis) is a species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
 It is endemic to Peru.

 Taxonomy and systematics

-The ornithologist John Gould described the species in 1869, from a specimen collected by Henry Whitely at Tinta District, and placed it in its own genus Oreonympha.
+The ornithologist John Gould described the species in 1869, from a specimen collected by Henry Whitely at Tinta District in Peru, and placed it in its own genus Oreonympha.
 He recognised a kinship with Oxypogon and Ramphomicron.
 A study of mitochondrial DNA of hummingbirds shows it to be most closely related to the bearded helmetcrests (Oxypogon sp.) and the rufous-capped thornbill (Chalcostigma ruficeps).
 The other member of the genus Chalcostigma lay outside the group, suggesting the genus might need revising in the future.
 In addition, the South American Classification Committee (SACC) of the American Ornithological Society is considering a proposal to merge both Oreonympha and Chalcostigma into Oxypogon.

 The SACC, the International Ornithological Committee (IOC), and the Clements taxonomy recognize two subspecies, the nominate O. n. nobilis and O. n. albolimbata.
 However, BirdLife International's Handbook of the Birds of the World (HBW) treats these taxa as separate species, the eastern and western mountaineers respectively.